PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 18:58:45
+Last updated: 2024-04-05 18:59:20
-Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary
+Random Quote: The past is always with us, Tyler.
+Now, you can try and run away but it's always there. - Rendell Locke